Saved Filter Overview | Yext Hitchhikers Platform

 Conversely, if you want to know which entities have fields filled out, you can set the Fields With Data filter.
 For example, if you only want to publish FAQs that have an Answer (perhaps you are working collaboratively with teams who are filling in the answer for FAQs you add), you can filter by doing:

 Once you have created your advanced filter, you can save it by applying the filter to the page using the “Apply Filter” button and then clicking the “Save Filter” icon.

 Once you name it, you can reference back to this filter at any time by clicking the “Apply Saved Filter” icon.

 Understanding Your Saved Filters

 You can view your Saved Filters and their information by navigating to Knowledge Graph > Configuration > Saved Filters.
 In the Saved Filters table you will see the following:

-- Saved Filter ID: these are used when it comes time to build your Pages and Answers experiences
+- Saved Filter ID: these are used when it comes time to build your Pages and Search experiences

 - Filter Name: the name you chose when creating/updating your saved filter